 Food and drink on the Isle of Wight

-The Isle of Wight is famous for its local produce – and what better excuse to sample the Island’s delights than a wet and windy day?
+The Isle of Wight is famous for its local produce – and what better excuse to sample our island’s delights than a wet and windy day?
 If you’re in the mood for a delicious brunch (we’re talking stacks of golden pancakes, a full traditional and a classic bacon sarnie) then treat yourself at one of the Island’s best brunch spots.

 Enjoy a hearty roast dinner with all the trimmings at The Sun Inn in Calbourne, dine on seafood at The Crab & Lobster Inn or try a strawberry cream tea at Lady Scarlett’s Tea Parlour.
-There are plenty of farm shops serving locally-sourced produce, too, including Harvey Browns, Farm Shop and No 8 Café and Brownrigg’s Farm Shop & Butchery.
+There are plenty of farm shops serving locally-sourced produce, too, including Harvey Browns and Briddlesford Farm.

 Whatever you have a taste for, you’re never far from a unique eating and dining experience.